The Ibex 35 falls 0.44% and closes the week with 8,618.6 points

 Cellnex, for its part, has requested this Friday to the National Securities Market Commission (CNMV) the admission to trading of the 192.6 million new shares from its latest capital increase for a value of 7,000 million euros. informed the company to the stock market supervisor.

-The United States and other countries raised their greenhouse gas emission reduction targets at a global climate summit that has been hosted by President Joe Biden, an event designed to resurrect America’s leadership in the fight against climate change. global warming.
+The United States and other countries raised their greenhouse gas emission reduction targets at a global climate summit that has been hosted by President Joe Biden, an event aimed at resuscitating America’s leadership in the fight against climate change. global warming.

 The EU is filing a lawsuit against AstraZeneca after the drugmaker reduced deliveries of the COVID-19 vaccine to the European Union, according to sources familiar with the matter.

-On the other hand, the accumulated debt of the United Kingdom reached 2.14 trillion pounds (2.46 trillion euros) at the end of last March, 97.7% of the country’s gross domestic product (GDP), a percentage not seen since the past sixties, the Office for National Statistics (ONS) reported on Friday.
+On the other hand, the accumulated debt of the United Kingdom reached 2.14 trillion pounds (2.46 trillion euros) at the end of last March, 97.7% of the country’s gross domestic product (GDP), a percentage not seen since the past sixties, reported this Friday the National Office of Statistics (ONS, in English).

-French Interior Minister Gerald Darmanin announced Thursday that a 10-day quarantine will be imposed from Saturday on travelers from Brazil, Chile, Argentina, South Africa and India.
+French Interior Minister Gerald Darmanin announced Thursday that a 10-day quarantine will be imposed starting Saturday on travelers from Brazil, Chile, Argentina, South Africa and India.

 In the commodities market, a barrel of Brent, a benchmark in Europe, rose 0.90% to 65.81 dollars and West Texas 0.96% to 61.83 dollars per barrel.